The-Pirateship/brwne-extensions/vscode/src/cli-interface/README.md

 **Exports:**

 - `runBrwneCommand(args: string[]): Promise<any | null>`
-  Runs a `brwne` CLI command (e.g., `['working-changes', '--commit', 'abc123']`), extracts the first valid JSON line from stdout, and returns the parsed object.
+  Runs a `brwne` CLI command (e.g., `['working-changes']`), extracts the first valid JSON line from stdout, and returns the parsed object.
 Returns `null` on failure or malformed output.

 **Example:**